These Brands Are Taking Functional Mushroom Drinks From Fringe to Mainstream

 Launching this October, Rritual is a functional mushroom powder line with three blends, all formulated by a team of doctors and scientists.
 "Since adaptogenic mushrooms work best when taken over time, we really wanted them to be in a form that can easily become part of someone's daily ritual," says brand president Mike Hart, MD.
 The three Rritual products, which come in individual little packets, include: Reishi Relax with ashwagandha, cacao, and cinnamon ($39.99), Chaga Immune with eleuthero, astragalus, and schisandra berry ($39), and Lion’s Mane Focus with rhodiola, bacopa, and lucuma ($39.99).

 So, are functional mushroom drinks and powders finally going to get their turn in the warm wellness sun?
 Only time will truly tell, but if it is something you want to try, there's no better time.
-There's certainly no shortage of options.
+There's certainly no shortage of options and different types of mushrooms to choose from.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.